gisquick/gisquick-doc/docs/installation/docker.rst

 Update installation
 -------------------

-First, running instance should be stopped.
+At first, running instance should be stopped.

 .. code-block:: bash

    $ docker-compose down

-Docker containers will be updated by ``pull`` request.
+Docker images will be updated by ``pull`` request.

 .. code-block:: bash